 I remember even during my first few art sales, I got a compliment from an older gentleman collector who happened to be a lawyer.
 He told me how impressed he was with my professionalism, quick replies, and having a seamless sales process.
 Mind you, this was in 2012 where I was using a simple e-mail invoice and he was sending me a paper check.
 Do the best you can with what you have and it will pay off!

-5. Fix your mindset around marketing and selling.
+5. Reframe your mindset around marketing and selling.

 A lot of us learned to associate selling with sleazy and pushy businessmen portrayed as villains in Hollywood films.
 This can obviously be the case, but when it comes to your approach to selling and promoting yourself, you can truly make it your own.
 People will only respond to you if you are true to your work and yourself and develop a way of sharing what you create that works for you and FEELS GOOD.
 Don’t try to use marketing techniques that feel weird or inauthentic.
 Share your story and be excited about a work of art that makes you proud.
 Buying and collecting art is an intimate and personal process.
 Be confident, follow up, but don’t be offended or take things personally if they don’t go the way you hoped.
 Like any relationship, you are looking for a good fit, and you want both you and the buyer to be happy with the outcome.